Due midnight Wednesday November 13

 (Hint: figure out how many passwords are needed for one person, for two people, and so on up to five people, combine that with what you did above, and look for a pattern.)

 (a) A draft book chapter on DNA evidence (which I struggled unsuccessfully to understand) says "The human genome has more than 3 billion `letters' (A, T, G, C)."
 That is, the genome is just a very long sequence of those four letters.
 If these letters were printed in books, the resulting pile would be as high as the Washington Monument."
 Is this estimate much too high, much too low, or maybe in the right ballpark, and why do you say so?
+You will have to come up with a plausible estimate for the number of letters in a book.

 (b) Reporting a similar number, the NY Times said in June 2007, "The human genome consists of some 2.9 billion of the letters AGCT -- the equivalent of about 750 megabytes of data."
 How could you encode the letters A, G, C and T so that you could fit the genome into 750 MB?
+Hint: think about bits and binary.

 (c) A report from UC Berkeley 20+ years ago estimated that in the year 2002 "the human species stored about five exabytes of new information on paper, film, optical or magnetic media, a number that has doubled in the past three years."
 If data accumulation does double every three years and if it did amount to 5 EB in 2002 (and if this exponential process continues smoothly), in what year would the annual amount stored be 5 yottaabytes?